WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 :::tip
 Starting with v1.1.10 release, Wasabi comes pre-installed with bitcoind from [Bitcoin Core](https://bitcoincore.org/) and it can be started on the same desktop or laptop computer with just one click.
 This is likely the most convenient solution for Wasabikas.

+Remember that you will need at least a 300GB USB or SD card to download the entire blockchain.
 :::

 ## Create admin password